Task-Specific Design Optimization and Fabrication for Inflated-Beam Soft Robots with Growable Discrete Joints: Motivation

 \subsubsection{Design optimization of soft robots}

 Due to their infinite degrees of freedom and large design space that is linked to their physical properties, soft robots are prime candidates for design optimization.
 Design can be interpreted as the set of parameters and characteristics used to build a soft robot, which might include lengths, actuators, joints, material properties, and local shape.
-Several methods for design optimization have been presented, including greedy algorithms \cite{KoehlerTRO2020}, sensitivity analysis \cite{megaro2017computational}, finite element analysis \cite{skouras2013computational}, supervised learning for sensor placement \cite{spielberg2021co}, geometric modeling to achieve desired deformations \cite{ma2017computational}, and genetic algorithms for dexterity \cite{bodily2017multi}, gait parameters \cite{tesch2013expensive}, and counterweight balance \cite{coello1998using}.
-Furthermore, optimization has been used for control of soft robots, especially with methods such as reinforcement learning \cite{ansari2017multiobjective,coevoet2017optimization}.
+Many methods for design optimization exist, including greedy algorithms \cite{KoehlerTRO2020}, sensitivity analysis \cite{megaro2017computational}, finite element analysis \cite{skouras2013computational}, supervised learning for sensor placement \cite{spielberg2021co}, geometric modeling to achieve desired deformations \cite{ma2017computational}, genetic algorithms for dexterity \cite{bodily2017multi}, gait parameters \cite{tesch2013expensive}, and counterweight balance \cite{coello1998using}.
+Furthermore, optimization has been used for control of soft robots, for example using reinforcement learning \cite{ansari2017multiobjective,coevoet2017optimization}.

-Although design planning has been performed for passive, pre-shaped, everting tubes that exploit environmental contacts~\cite{GreerIJRR2020}, active vine robot design optimization has not yet been approached.
+Although design planning has been performed for passive, pre-shaped, everting tubes that exploit environmental contacts~\cite{GreerIJRR2020}, design optimization of actively steered vine robots has not yet been approached.
 In this work, we propose methods to balance competing demands on a robot design, including the limitations of actuation, while also considering geometric constraints that define the proposed task.